cjhnbls/pipelinedb-doc-cn/streams.rst

 .. _COPY: http://www.postgresql.org/docs/9.4/static/sql-copy.html

 :code:`COPY` can be very useful for retroactively populating a continuous view from archival data.
-Here is how one might stream compressed archival data from S3 into a PipelineDB stream:
+Here is how one might stream compressed archival data from S3 into PipelineDB:

 .. code-block:: pipeline